(airdate: November 3, 1967)

 Auxiliary control on the Enterprise is on deck 8, while the emergency manual monitor is located in Engineering.

 At some point in the future, St. Petersburg is renamed Leningrad again.
-[Well, probably.
+[Well, maybe.
 It's always possible a different city is created which is named Leningrad.]

 Final Analysis: "You are correct, Captain.
 Harry Mudd is flawed, even for a human being.
 We recognized this from the beginning but used his knowledge to obtain more specimens.
 Your species is self-destructive.
 You need our help."
 The idea that humanity will be curbed by the androids via indolence is an interesting one, but it doesn't really get much consideration, in favor of giving the cast an opportunity to act silly instead.
 The cast all seem to be enjoying themselves, which does help, but there's also a lack of ambition and subtlety that makes this less satisfying than, say, "The Trouble with Tribbles".
 It's also a bit disappointing how they've softened Harry Mudd: the Mudd of "Mudd's Women" was definitely a con man, but there was also an undercurrent of danger to him that made him a well-matched opponent for Kirk; here, however, he's simply in full "lovable rogue" mode - and it doesn't help either that all the stuff with Stella has aged rather badly.
 Star Trek's first foray into comedy is thus something of a qualified success; it just wants to be broad, silly fun, and it largely succeeds at that - it's just a shame they set their sights so low.